HSC Biology Syllabus Notes

 Binary fission in Bacteria

-Binary fission is a form of mitosis that is used by unicellular organisms such as bacteria, though some multiceullar organisms can reproduce asexually via binary fission too.
+Binary fission is a form of mitosis that is commonly performed by unicellular organisms such as bacteria, though some multiceullar organisms can reproduce asexually via binary fission too.
 The process starts with the copying the genetic material (in the form of bacterial chromosomes) of the parent cell.
 Each chromosome moves to each side of the cell.
 This is followed by the elongation of the cell and cytokinesis which is the splitting of the cell membrane and cytoplasm of the cell into two daughter cells.
 As there is no cell nucleus in bacteria, there will not be the splitting of cell nucleus.
 It is important to note that the parent cell won’t exist at the end because it is now part of the two daughter cells.
 The two daughter cells are genetically identical to each other as well as identical to the parent which they obtained their genetic information came from.

 Budding in Protists

 Budding in protists is a type of fission (cell division) called multiple fission.
 In short, budding in protists starts off by the parent protozoan producing a bud which is a daughter nucleus that is created based on the replicate of nucleus DNA, followed by equal nucleus division but unequal separation of the parent protozoan’s cytoplasm.
 This means that the bud is smaller than the parent.
-Over time, this daughter nucleus undergoes further fission (internal cell division) to grow and mature, resulting in a protists that is genetically ideal to parent.
+Over time, this daughter nucleus undergoes further fission (internal cell division – mitosis) to grow and mature, resulting in a protists that is genetically ideal to parent.

 Binary fission in Protists